Low Back Pain in Athletes; Causes, Prevention, and Treatment

 4. Poor Technique and Posture

-Improper technique is another key factor contributing to low back pain in athletes.
-For instance, poor form during lifting exercises or when executing sports-specific movements can place excess stress on the spine.
-Poor posture, whether during training or competition, can lead to muscle strain, joint irritation, and spinal misalignment, all of which increase the risk of injury.
+Improper technique is a major contributor to low back pain in athletes.
+Incorrect form during lifting exercises or when executing sports-specific movements can place excessive strain on the spine and surrounding muscles.
+Additionally, poor posture, whether during training, competition, or even daily activities, can lead to muscle imbalances, joint irritation, and spinal misalignment, all of which heighten the risk of injury.
+Over time, these issues can cause chronic discomfort and reduced athletic performance.

 Lower back pain, a common issue in athletes, can be acute or chronic, often caused by sports-specific factors, overuse injuries, muscle imbalances, and poor technique.